Replacing Windows

 If you have aluminum framed windows you can get paid a bit to bring them to a recycling center.
 They want clean aluminum so get rid of all glass, window seals, plastic glazing, and other foreign materials first.
 If you are taking out old steel or wood windows, you’ll probably have to pay to dump them.

-Installing Replacement Windowsremoving old windows
+Installing Replacement Windows

 You are going to be putting a slightly pliable object that must remain perfectly square into an opening that probably is not.
 Don’t force anything.
 Make sure screws or tapcons go exactly as the manufacturer’s engineering dictates.
 Remember, the building department official will be checking up on you.
 You will likely need some shims where there are gaps between your window frame and the opening.
 Never screw through the frame with a space between the frame and the wall.
 It will pull the window out of square and mess up operation.
 Place a shim there first.
 And, get a composite shim rather than wood.
 If you tighten down on a wood shim and it deteriorates over time, moisture and insects are its enemies, your window could pull out of square months or years after you complete your window replacement project.

 If you have gaps on the outside, don’t just install some trim and caulk it in place.
 Fill the void with a high grade foam, not the kind that will cure adding pressure to the frame, but fill the void and provide something to back the trim you use.
-Missing this step could lead to water leaking in under your window and finding a home in your walls where it will grow all kinds of mold. fill the void with foam
+Missing this step could lead to water leaking in under your window and finding a home in your walls where it will grow all kinds of mold.

 Never scrimp on caulk.
 Get a product that will last and expand and contract well in our climate.
 Make sure it’s paintable too.
 And, choose one with a low VOC, one that will not give off all kinds of fumes, making the first few days inside after your window replacement be unbearable.